 What are the pros & cons of fleet insurance?

-Insure all drivers on every vehicle with what’s known as an ‘any driver’ policy.
+You can insure all drivers on every vehicle with an ‘any driver’ policy.
 This means that drivers will have access to all vehicles, which saves them waiting around for a certain vehicle to be free.

-One accident could affect the premiums of all vehicles on the policy.
-If you do have a particularly accident-prone driver however, it’s probably worth putting them on a separate policy.
+One accident could affect the premiums of all vehicles on the policy, so if you do have a particularly accident-prone driver, you could put them on a separate policy.

-If you don’t update your policy and you need to make a claim, it could be invalid.
-Often with fleets, vehicles come and go so be sure to stay on top of your details.
+If you don’t update your policy and you need to make a claim, it could be invalid as especially in larger fleets, vehicles can come and go regularly so be sure to stay on top of your details.

 How to get cheaper fleet insurance

-When it comes to cutting the cost of van insurance, it’s all about reducing risk.
-You can do so by:
+When it comes to cutting the cost of fleet insurance, it’s all about reducing risk.
+You could do so by:

 - Employing drivers with clean records aged of 25 and over